ChanceGooch/SQL_Project_Data_Job_Analysis/README.md

 ### Query Breakdown:
 - SQL and Excel top the list and are followed closely by Python.
 It is clear that a data analyst needs strong foundational skills related to data processing and manipulation, as well as some programming skills.
 - Tableau and PowerBI in 4th and 5th show support for a strong base in data visualization and storytelling to support decisions.
-- Removing the work from home clause from the WHERE statement reveals a similar proportion with in-person and work from home job requiring similar skills.
+- Removing the work from home clause from the WHERE statement reveals a similar proportion with in-person and work from home jobs requiring similar skills.
 ### 4. What are the top skills ordered by salary for data analysts?
-This query looks expands on the last one by checking which skills are the highest paying in the field of data analysis.
+This query looks at the data analyst skills associated with the highest average salaries.

 ```SQL
 SELECT